ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 desired.
-In some cases the compiler may be able to optimize the slitting process, but it may be also a good idea to think about other ways to extract the data, maybe by applying [procs] from the [strscans]{.mod} module, which can parse lines directly into passed [var] parameters, avoiding unnecessary allocations.
+In some cases the compiler may be able to optimize the slitting process, but it may be also a good idea to think about other ways to extract the data, maybe by applying [procs] from the [strscans] module, which can parse lines directly into passed [var] parameters, avoiding unnecessary allocations.
 Nim 2.0 may get support for [view types]{.ndef}, which functions like split() may use as return types to reuse slices of the initial string instead of